-Once you arrive, your instructors will help select the best combination of items based on weather and route.
-Any items your instructors ask you not to bring can be stored securely at base; this is done for efficiency, to minimize pack weight, and to ensure that you have the appropriate gear.
+Once you arrive, your instructors will help you select the best combination of items based on weather and route.
+Any items your instructors ask you not to bring will be stored securely at base.
+This is done for efficiency, to minimize pack weight, and to ensure that you have the appropriate gear.
 Since you may not use every item on this list, we suggest leaving the tags on items purchased for this course so that you have the option of returning it.
 When purchasing gear, please check the retailer's return policies.

-What To Wear While Travelling
+What to Wear While Traveling

 We recommend you wear course clothing and boots while traveling and bring all essentials (prescription meds and cash) in a carry-on.
-This will minimize the inconvenience in the unlikely event your luggage is delayed in transport.
-Being dressed for course will also further the efficiency on your first day, especially since bathrooms and private changing areas may not be available.
+This will minimize inconvenience in the unlikely event your luggage is delayed in transport.
+Being dressed for course will also further the efficiency on your first day, as private changing areas may not be available.